-- Pour the mixture into the prepared pan, spread the top smooth and place in the fridge to set.
+- Pour the mixture into the prepared pan, spread the top smooth and place in the fridge to set for about 4 hours.

 - When firm, lift the fudge out of the pan using the overhang of the parchment paper and place on a cutting board.
 Slice with a sharp knife.

-- Fudge can be stored in an airtight container, with pieces of wax paper or parchment paper between each layer either at room temperature or in the fridge for up to 1 week.
+- Fudge can be stored in an airtight container, with pieces of wax paper or parchment paper between each layer either in the fridge for up to 2 week.
 Fudge freezes very well - wrap tightly and freeze for up to 2 months.
 Thaw in the fridge before enjoying.